In this blog, we explain how much a pay-per-click campaign can cost and what variables affect the price of a campaign.

 To deliver leads to the client’s sales funnel, our first recommendation would be that the client creates at least 1 piece of TOFU content.
 Second, to drive contacts down the sales funnel (and potentially generate customers), our next recommendation would be that the client creates at least 1 middle-of-the-funnel (MOFU) and at least 1 bottom-of-the-funnel (BOFU) piece of content.

 Once the client has these assets available, the next step is working out the best platform to reach the client’s target audience.
 Let’s assume that – based on the target audience the client wants to reach – we have identified that the best option is for the client to use the Google Ads Search Network and use remarketing through the Google Display Ads Network.
 Furthermore, the client can only work with English speakers, so they only need to target English speakers.

 2 channels: Google Ads Search & Display Networks (however one is display remarketing which will spend much less per month than an ordinary channel)

-3 pieces of content with different value and purpose
+3 pieces of content with different values and purpose

 20 leads per month